Please be aware you are now leaving an official Rolls-Royce Motor Cars web page, click below to proceed to an external webpage.

-SEC.
-5. Protection Afforded to Journalists and Their Sources. – Nothing in this Act shall be construed as to have amended or repealed the provisions of Republic Act No. 53, which affords the publishers, editors or duly accredited reporters of any newspaper, magazine or periodical of general circulation protection from being compelled to reveal the source of any news report or information appearing in said publication which was related in any confidence to such publisher, editor, or reporter.
+SECTION 5.
+Protection Afforded to Journalists and Their Sources. – Nothing in this Act shall be construed as to have amended or repealed the provisions of Republic Act No. 53, which affords the publishers, editors or duly accredited reporters of any newspaper, magazine or periodical of general circulation protection from being compelled to reveal the source of any news report or information appearing in said publication which was related in any confidence to such publisher, editor, or reporter.

-SEC.
-6. Extraterritorial Application. – This Act applies to an act done or practice engaged in and outside of the Philippines by an entity if:
+SECTION 6.
+Extraterritorial Application. – This Act applies to an act done or practice engaged in and outside of the Philippines by an entity if:

-(a) The act, practice or processing relates to personal information about a Philippine citizen or a resident;
+- The act, practice or processing relates to personal information about a Philippine citizen or a resident;

 (b) The entity has a link with the Philippines, and the entity is processing personal information in the Philippines or even if the processing is outside the Philippines as long as it is about Philippine citizens or residents such as, but not limited to, the following: